-REDMAPP is an acronym for RElapse Decision MAking Parent Process.
-The underlying message: RED to reflect the seriousness of neuroblastoma which has relapsed; MAPP to reflect mapping treatment decision-making over time.
+REDMAPP is an acronym for RElapse/REfractory Decision MAking Parent Process.
+The underlying message: RED to reflect the seriousness of neuroblastoma which has relapsed or not responded to standard treatment; MAPP to reflect mapping treatment decision-making over time.
 The REDMAPP acronym and study logo were developed by the Patient Public Involvement Group (see PPI page).
 Creating identity of the study was important to support the developments from the outset (and hopefully is easy to remember!)

 Why is this study needed?

 When a child is diagnosed with neuroblastoma, there is a treatment protocol which guides parents and healthcare professionals through what treatment to give and when.
-Unfortunately if the disease returns, there is no protocol to follow for relapsed neuroblastoma.
+Unfortunately if the disease returns, there is no protocol to follow for relapsed neuroblastoma and limited protocols for refractory neuroblastoma.
 This means parents are presented with various treatment options which can be frequently revisited depending on the child’s response to treatment.
-As a result, parent often make a series of repeated complex decisions about treatment.
+As a result, parents often make a series of repeated complex decisions about treatment.

 There has been research looking at parent treatment decision-making when their child has cancer.
-This includes parents who are considering participating in a clinical trial, withdrawing care and the discussions between parents on how decisions are reached.
+This includes parents who are considering participating in a clinical trial or opting to manage symptoms without cancer-directed treatment and the discussions between parents on how decisions are reached.
 There is no research which has looked at how parents make repeated decisions and how those decisions may change over time as their child’s illness changes.